Dancing into My New Life

 I was numb, that’s all.
 Numb to my world.
 What is that?
-Cowardice.
+That’s cowardice.
 I thought that I was a strong person, I thought I was brave.
 But, I took the easy way out, and it ruined my health, made me fat, bloated, haggard—an OLD me.

 That is what my life was.
 And now I have me.
-I’m the companion for me – I’m the one to go to for answers.
-I’m the one who clears up her own stuff – no need for you anymore.
+I’m the companion for me.
+I’m the one to go to for answers.
+No need for you anymore.
 No need.
-So, health first, then physical, emotional, and mental health.
-Goodbye beer.

 So, goodbye beer!